Likliklik1/pieBot/README.md

 # pieBot
-Robot that cuts (and potentially serves) pie for bake sales
+Robot that cuts pie for bake sales